Ahamedthaiyub/Ahamedthaiyub/README.md

 ### Who am I ? 🤔

 ** Iam AHAMED a great leader.
 Iam a dedicated COMPUTER SCIENCE AND ENGINEER and learning a bunch of useful coding.
 I passionate on leading knowledge.
 I dedicated skill that I have gained to do a project.
 Now Iam currently studying in KPR INSTITUTIONS.
 Iam also a front end developer.
-SUCCESS IS NOT MY HAPPINESS INSTEAD HAPPINESS MAKES MY WAY TO SUCCESS🏆.
+"SUCCESS IS NOT MY HAPPINESS INSTEAD HAPPINESS MAKES MY WAY TO SUCCESS🏆".
+I am a active coder.I usually learn new things daily.

 ### 👨‍💻 I write my codes in